AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Some insurance companies require 30 days’ notice when you cancel your auto insurance policy.
 Check with your provider to ensure you follow the cancellation requirements.

-If you paid any premiums in advance, your provider should refund them to you.1 You might also receive a prorated refund on your current premium; however, cancellation fees tend to eat into this money.
+If you paid any premiums in advance, your provider should refund them to you.1 For example, if you paid for a six month policy and canceled after two months, you should receive four months’ worth of premiums.
+Or, if you pay monthly and cancel halfway through the month, you should receive half of your premiums back.
+However, cancellation fees may eat into this money.
 You’re especially likely to incur high fees if you cancel your auto insurance soon after buying the policy.

 When you cancel your policy, ask if you’re incurring any penalties.
 In most cases, you won’t have to pay a cancellation fee.
 If you do, it will likely be nominal — around $50, or a small percentage of your final premium.